FreeAndFair/ColoradoRLA/docs/22_county_runbook.md

 ![Audit_Board_Members_Making_Notes](./screenshots/w-enter_notes_about_the_race.png)

-After entering the interpretation of the markings from any one ballot, the Audit Board can review what was entered.
+After entering the interpretation of the markings from any one ballot, the Audit Board can click the Review button.

 ![Audit_Board_Clicks_Review_Button](./screenshots/x-ballot_interpretations_entered.png)

-Check that the information on the review screen reflects the Audit Board's interpretation of the ballot.
+On the Review screen, check that the information on the review screen reflects the Audit Board's interpretation of the ballot.
+If yes, click "Submit & Next Ballot"

 ![Review_Screen](./screenshots/y-verify_selections.png)